Foire aux questions

 In addition to strong academics, we look for students who are well-rounded and passionate about their interests and the law.
 Our students and lawyers have diverse education and work backgrounds, and we do not expect our lawyers to fit into any one mold.
 We all take our work responsibilities seriously, but many of us are also actively involved in community service, have travelled extensively or have significant personal achievements.
 We appreciate that everyone contributes in his or her own unique way.

 Q: Will I be assigned a mentor?

 Yes.
-In fact, we assign a mentor to students before they join the firm.
-As an incoming student, this gives the student access to one of our lawyers during most of law school.
-Students typically have one or two designated mentors as well as having one member of the Student Committee act as an unofficial mentor to provide an additional source of guidance, advice and support.
+In fact, we assign a mentor to students before they join the Firm.
+This gives incoming students access to one of our lawyers during most of law school.
+Students typically have one or two designated mentors, as well as having one member of the Student Committee act as an unofficial mentor to provide an additional source of guidance, advice and support.

 Q: How does the mentoring program work?

 Mentors are a valuable resource for advice and are available to help students set a path to success.
-Mentors help students to become integrated into the day-to-day activities of the firm and provide career guidance, advice regarding work and managing workload.
-Mentors are also great resources to learn from, whether it be about the law, the firm, our culture or our values and mentors are key to providing students with ongoing feedback.
+Mentors help students become integrated into the day-to-day activities of the firm and provide career guidance and advice regarding work and managing workload.
+Mentors are also great resources to learn from, whether it be about the law, the Firm, our culture or our values, and mentors are key to providing students with ongoing feedback.
 Many students will also develop informal mentoring relationships with other lawyers in the firm who offer valuable guidance about the practice of law.

 Q: How many articling students were offered associate positions last year?